saul-diaz/Engineering-portfolio/README.md

 # Saul Diaz - Engineering Portfolio

 ## About Me
-I am a Computer Engineering student at UCSB with a passion for **embedded systems, avionics, and real-time software development**.
+I am a Computer Engineering student at UCSB with a passion for **embedded systems and real-time software development**.
 This portfolio showcases my technical projects and hands-on experience.

 ## Skills
 - **Languages:** C++, Python, Verilog, MATLAB